How Often Should You Change Your Baby's Diaper?

 3. Apply a diaper rash ointment or barrier cream if your baby has diaper rash

 4. Carefully lift your baby’s legs and place the opened diaper underneath.
-Then place your baby down onto the diaper and pull the front of the diaper up between his legs, and place it on his belly
+Then place your baby down onto the diaper and pull the front of the diaper up between their legs, and place it on their belly

 5. Close the wings of the diaper, and seal the tapes so that they are symmetrical.
-Run two fingers between the diaper and his stomach to check that the diaper isn't too tight.
+Run two fingers between the diaper and their stomach to check that the diaper isn't too tight.

 Read our article on how to change a baby’s diaper for more detailed instructions.